Can you repair your damaged drywall yourself? Should you call a professional? And how much will it cost?

-Choosing whether to attempt to handle the repairs yourself or hire a professional team is all a matter of how much damage you’re looking at, and what your budget is.
-Examine the damage to your drywall and be realistic about the amount of work you could potentially be looking at.
+Whether to attempt to handle the repairs yourself or hire professionals is mainly a matter of how much damage you’re looking at, and what your budget is:

-- For minor damage: Minor damages to drywall are typically not very high on price when it comes to repairing the issue.
-Minor issues are also a lot simpler to handle by yourself if you choose to go DIY with the job, and shouldn’t take you any longer than a few hours to get finished.
+- For minor damage: If the damage is minor than you shouldn’t have to pay much for a professional repair.
+Minor issues are also a lot simpler to handle by yourself, and shouldn’t take you any longer than a few hours to get finished.

 Drywall can be damaged in all sorts of ways, including: